Cyrof/rpi-home-server-config/ansible-configs/README.md

 # Ansible playbooks

-This folde rcontains YAML configuration files used as playbooks for Ansible automation tool.
+This folder contains YAML configuration files used as playbooks for Ansible automation tool.

 ## Purpose: